anas-alward/anas-alward/README.md

 ---

 ## 🏆 **Hackathon Experience**
-🎖️ **Winner** of [Hackathon Name] at [University Name], where I built an **Event Planner App** using Django.
+🎖️ **Winner** of Exhibition Tech Sana’a at Sana'a University, where I built an **Event Planner App** using Django.
 The app streamlined event organization, offering scheduling, notifications, and attendee management with AI-powered features.

 ---